Jason Eady

-Jason Eady is an American singer and guitarist, originally from Mississippi but now based in Texas.
+Jason Eady (born January 23, 1975) is an American singer and guitarist, originally from Mississippi but now based in Texas.
 He is affiliated with the Texas country music scene, particularly through his evocation of an "old school honky-tonk" style of songwriting.

 Biography

 Jason Eady grew up in Jackson, Mississippi, and has been influenced by bluegrass, Don Williams and Willie Nelson.
 He is married to, and frequently collaborates with, Texas singer-songwriter Courtney Patton.

 Eady collaborated with Kevin Welch on his last three albums, AM Country Heaven from 2012, Daylight and Dark from 2014, and his self-titled album from 2017.
 AM Country Heaven debuted at number 40 on the Billboard Top Country Albums chart and number 9 on the Top Heatseekers chart.

 Highway Prayer: A Tribute to Adam Carroll, released on Austin-based Eight 30 Records in late 2016, featured Eady's take on Carroll's "Errol's Song."
 Additionally, Eight 30 Records' Floater: A Tribute to the Tributes to Gary Floater featured Eady's version of "Stand Back Boys I'm Fixing to Care.